Akku Yadav: Crimes

+Akku's first confirmed rape occurred in 1991, when Akku and his gang kidnapped a woman who passed by their hideout inside an abandoned building.
+After the rape, the woman reported the assault to Jaripatka police station, where she was initially ignored by the officers, who were receiving bribes from Akku from his extortion operation.
+Ultimately, a complaint was filed and Akku was arrested, but the case was never taken to court.
+Following his release by posting bail, Akku broke into the woman's home and beat her and her husband.
+The instance remained the only time where a rape led to a criminal complaint against Akku.

 In their book Half the Sky: Turning Oppression into Opportunity for Women Worldwide, authors Nicholas D. Kristof and Sheryl WuDunn wrote: "Akku Yadav was, in a sense, the other 'success' of Kasturba Nagar.
 He was a deplorable man who had turned an apprenticeship as a small-time thug into a role as a mobster and king of the slum."
 Akku ruled a gang of criminals who controlled the Kasturba Nagar slum.
 They robbed, tortured, and killed people with impunity.
 Akku committed crimes for several years as he created a small business empire.
 He and his gang members often harassed and intimidated people to extort money.
 Extortion was his main source of income, and he would hurt people if they did not give him money or if they angered him in any way.
 Akku characteristically threatened to rape anyone who resisted him.
 It is known that many of Akku's rape victims were Dalits, who face a disproportionate level of difficulty in receiving justice for cases of sexual assault.

 Pratibha Urkude and her husband Dattu ran a small grocery shop and Akku harassed them for years.
 He would pick up goods from the shop and refuse to pay or would simply pay much less than was owed.
 Sometimes he would demand money and become violent if they were unable to pay.
 Akku often worried he was being plotted against.
 As a result, he did not permit men or women to gather and talk.
 He made sure young boys did not play together, and if they did, Akku would break up their games.
 Suspicious that people were asking questions about him, he would warn people against reporting his crimes to the police, threatening them if they did so.
 Killing left inconvenient corpses that required him to bribe the police to prevent them from stopping his crimes.